Trader Joe’s is an affordable vegan shopping haven.

 For your coffee, the supermarket chain has nondairy coconut creamer—plus plenty of fair-trade beans to choose from.
 You can also grab a bottle of cold brew concentrate or ready-to-drink coffee from throughout the shop.
 Trader Joe’s is always launching new non-dairy milk options.
 It recently added oat milk and shelf-stable hemp milk into the mix.

 Trader Joe’s sells nondairy, probiotic coconut yogurt under its private label in the flavors blueberry and vanilla, along with the occasional seasonal flavor around the holidays.
 It also makes cashew-based vegan yogurt.

 14. Vegan Ice Cream

 Trader Joe’s carries both pints and novelty vegan ice cream treats, like its popular Soy Creamy Cherry Chocolate Chip featuring dairy-free vanilla ice cream with bits of dark cherry and chocolate chunks.
-You can also find vanilla soy ice cream and chocolate coconut ice cream.
-The chain used to carry vegan ice cream sandwiches but rumor has it that they are discontinued.
+You can also find vanilla soy ice cream, chocolate coconut ice cream, and vanilla almond milk ice cream.

 If you’re looking for a simple, affordable, convenient vegan meal, look no further than the frozen aisle.
 The chain carries a wide variety of ready meals like panang curry, yellow jackfruit curry, cauliflower rice bowls, organic frozen burritos, and Japanese fried rice.